On some new moments of Gamma type: Proofs

-which was used in the argument for the third case in Part (a) of Proposition 2, implies that the function $t\mapsto x_t$ is non-increasing and that the function $t\mapsto y_t$ is increasing.
+which was used in the argument for the third case in Part (a) of Theorem 1, implies that the function $t\mapsto x_t$ is non-increasing and that the function $t\mapsto y_t$ is increasing.
 Finally, both functions are clearly continuous by the closedness of $\cD_{a,b}.$ Consider now the mapping

-which is continuous and non-increasing on $[(3a +b)/2 +1/4,\infty).$ Putting everything together with Proposition 2 implies the required equivalence (\ref{EqD}), and it is clear that (a) is fulfilled.
-To show (b) and conclude the proof, it suffices to combine (\ref{Eq1F2}) and Theorem 4.2 in \cite{CY2}.
+which is continuous and non-increasing on $[(3a +b)/2 +1/4,\infty).$ Putting everything together with Theorem 1 implies the required equivalence (\ref{EqD}), and it is clear that (a) is fulfilled.
+To show (b) and conclude the proof of the Theorem, it suffices to combine (\ref{Eq1F2}) and Theorem 4.2 in \cite{CY2}.

 \endproof

 From the above discussion, the latter result can also be expressed in terms of the hypergeometric function $_{1}F_{2}.$ More precisely, it follows from (\ref{Eq1F2}) that

 for every $a,b,c > 0.$ This functional representation for the diagram of non-negativity of $_{1}F_{2}$ on the negative half-line seems unnoticed.
 Following the introduction in \cite{CY2}, one can also rephrase a problem of Askey and Szeg\"o in the following way : for every $a, b >0$ one has